Bittrade-Project/bittrader/docker/Readme.md

 # Docker container
 ## How to build
-Inside the masari root directory, execute
+Inside the bittrader root directory, execute
 ```
-docker build -t masari docker/Dockerfile .
+docker build -t bittrader docker/Dockerfile .
 ```

 ## How to use
 To run the daemon, use
 ```
-docker run -it masari
+docker run -it bittrader
 ```

-In order to use the masari wallet cli, you can use
+In order to use the bittrader wallet cli, you can use
 ```
-docker run -it masari masari-wallet-cli
+docker run -it bittrader bittrader-wallet-cli
 ```

 ## Docker compose example
-This example runs 2 daemons for HA and a masari wallet rpc with the specified keys
+This example runs 2 daemons for HA and a bittrader wallet rpc with the specified keys
 ```
 version: '3.7'